raspberrypilearning/getting-started-scratch/en/step_9.md

 Things to consider:
 + Have you given your variables names that match what they are used for?
-+ Have you chosen the best maximum and minimum values for your sliders?
++ Have you chosen the best minimum and maximum values for your sliders?
 + Are your sliders neatly arranged on the Stage?
 + Is it helpful to use the same variable in multiple places?

 --- /task ---

-**Tip:** If you are using a computer with a keyboard then you can use the arrow keys to change the value of a slider by `1`.
+**Tip:** If you are using a computer with a keyboard, then you can use the arrow keys to change the value of a slider by `1`.
 First, click on the slider to select it, then use the <kbd>Left</kbd> arrow key to change the value by `-1` and the <kbd>Right</kbd> arrow key to change the value by `1`.